Innovation and Opportunities are The Foundation's Top Priorities

 To make Stapleton a national model of lifelong learning where infants to seniors can find innovative educational opportunities to meet their personal, professional and recreational needs and desires.
 Openness to the best practices in teaching and learning will drive educational development at Stapleton.

 In pursuit of quality and innovation, The Foundation developed and launched the Denver Language (charter) School in 2010, Denver’s first public full immersion school (Mandarin/Spanish).
 Two Stapleton moms, Kristy Fantz and Camilla Modesitt, proposed the school to The Foundation in early 2008 and worked on its opening as parent founders.
-Mr. Weber was the lead founder and Founding Executive Director of DLS.
+The Foundation's Brian Weber was the lead founder and Founding Executive Director of DLS.

 DLS is the first full immersion (Spanish and Mandarin) public school in Denver.
 From its first year it was one of the top enrollment choices in Denver Public Schools and one of the district’s highest performing schools.
 DLS has maintained those outstanding results ever since.